floyd011/ballerina/README.md

 curl http://<your-k8s-service-ip>:8081/healthz
 ```

-If you have any questions or need assistance, feel free to reach out!`.
+If everything is working correctly, you should see the response: `"OK"`

 ## Additional Configurations